 Create a chart with numbers 1-100 placed with the numbers hidden in a pocket chart.
-Each day you will reveal a new number to show how many days the children have been in school.
+Each day you will reveal a new number to show how many days your child has been in school.
 You will use this chart during the daily Hundredth Day Chart Routine.
 (See page 6.)